Skip to content

 Precision Installation

-• Preinstallation check list (including equipment inspection and cleaning)
+• Preinstallation checklist (including equipment inspection and cleaning)

 • Shaft and sleeve inspections to ensure that no deep scratches, sharp edges, or burrs are on the equipment

-• Inspect and empty the stuffing box, correcting any holes, burrs, or sharp edges and ensuring that adequate space is available to adequately fit the seal assembly
+• Inspect and empty the stuffing box, correcting any holes, burrs, or sharp edges and ensuring that adequate space is available to fit the seal assembly adequately

 • Ensure proper alignment of the shaft